SDC-Vizsla/Atelier-Reviews-API/README.md

 Replace `<your_database_username>`, `<your_database_host>`, `<your_database_name>`, `<your_database_password>`, and `<your_database_port>` with the appropriate values for your PostgreSQL database.

 ## Configuration
-To start the SDC-Reviews-API server, run the following command:
+To start the Atelier-Reviews-API server, run the following command:
 ```bash
 npm run start
 ```
 The server will start running at `http://localhost:3000`.

 ## Endpoints
-The SDC-Reviews-API provides the following endpoints:
+The Atelier-Reviews-API provides the following endpoints:

 -   (GET)`/reviews`: Retrieves all reviews for a specific product.
 -   (POST)`/reviews`: Creates a new review.
--   `/reviews/meta`: Retrieves review metadata for a specific product.
+-   (GET)`/reviews/meta`: Retrieves review metadata for a specific product.
--   `/reviews/:review_id/helpful`: Marks a review as helpful.
+-   (PUT)`/reviews/:review_id/helpful`: Marks a review as helpful.
--   `/reviews/:review_id/report`: Reports a review.
+-   (PUT)`/reviews/:review_id/report`: Reports a review.

-For detailed information about each endpoint and their request/response formats, please refer to the [API documentation](https://chat.openai.com/c/docs/api.md).

 ## Contributing
-Contributions to the SDC-Reviews-API are welcome!
-If you encounter any issues or have suggestions for improvements, please open an issue on the [GitHub repository](https://github.com/SDC-Vizsla/SDC-Reviews-API/issues).
+Contributions to the Atelier-Reviews-API are welcome!
+If you encounter any issues or have suggestions for improvements, please open an issue on the [GitHub repository](https://github.com/SDC-Vizsla/Atelier-Reviews-API/issues).

 If you would like to contribute code, follow these steps: